-“With ignored hunger ghrelin continues to increase and over time.
+“With ignored hunger, ghrelin continues to increase over time.
 If you continue ignoring that hunger, your body now goes into energy conservation mode because it’s not getting the energy it needs.
 It’s how the body compensates,” writes dietician and nurse practitioner Robyn Nohling.

 “Ignore/suppress hunger >> ghrelin levels rise >> ignore/suppress hunger >> stress hormones rise because of assumed starvation >> body compensates by conserving energy >> frustration because 1) you’re eating less and not achieving your goal of losing weight OR even more frustrating, weight gain occurs from elevated stress hormones.”

 #5: Become aware of the underlying thought processes.
 In a previous post, I shared that hunger can also be our body’s way to let us know that something is amiss.
 A person’s behavior deeply bothers us.
 A relationship is no longer working for us.
 We can’t stand our job.
 Stress eating feels like we’re hungry but the body is not.
 And it is a sign of cognitive dissonance.
 Cognitive dissonance is when our actions are in contradiction with our deepest beliefs and aspirations.
 First, you want to be aware of this.
 And second, you want to put your big girl panties on and face the underlying issue.

 “Hunger is not something to suppress or associate with shame or judgement.”